coreos/docs/launching-containers/launching/launching-containers-fleet/index.md

 This unit has a few interesting properties.
 First, it uses `BindsTo` to link the unit to our `apache.1.service` unit.
 When the Apache unit is stopped, this unit will stop as well, causing it to be removed from our `/services/website` directory in `etcd`.
 A TTL of 60 seconds is also being used here to remove the unit from the directory if our machine suddenly died for some reason.

 Second is `%H`, a variable built into systemd, that represents the hostname of the machine running this unit.
-Variable usage is coverd in our [Getting Started with systemd]({{site.url}}/docs/launching-containers/launching/getting-started-with-systemd/#unit-variables) guide as well as in [systemd documentation](http://www.freedesktop.org/software/systemd/man/systemd.unit.html#Specifiers).
+Variable usage is covered in our [Getting Started with systemd]({{site.url}}/docs/launching-containers/launching/getting-started-with-systemd/#unit-variables) guide as well as in [systemd documentation](http://www.freedesktop.org/software/systemd/man/systemd.unit.html#Specifiers).

 The third is a fleet-specific property called `X-ConditionMachineOf`.
 This property causes the unit to be placed onto the same machine that `apache.1.service` is running on.